pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 If adequate, I think that this solution should be chosen.

-# Last solution: forbid copy and move
+# Third solution: forbid copy and move

-The last solution is a bit radical: it is to forbid copy and move.
+The third solution is a bit radical: it is to forbid copy and move.

 To do that I use the two following class: